Live Show (film)

-Live Show, originally titled Toro, is a Philippine erotic drama film directed and written by Jose Javier Reyes.
+Live Show, originally titled Toro, is a Philippine erotic drama film written and directed by Jose Javier Reyes.

-Plot
+Produced by Available Light Productions and distributed by Regal Entertainment, the film was first screened in Germany at the 50th Berlin International Film Festival on February 11, 2000.

+Synopsis

 The film depicts the lives of poverty-stricken young men and women, called torero and torera, forced to the trade of performing live fornication on stage of Manila's nightclubs in exchange for money.